davidesantangelo/hyll/README.md

 1. **Standard HyperLogLog**: Optimized for accuracy and memory efficiency, uses sparse format for small cardinalities and dense format with 4-bit packing for larger sets.

-2. **P4HyperLogLog**: A strictly dense format similar to Facebook's Presto P4HYPERLOGLOG type, where "P4" refers to the 4-bit precision per register.
+2. **EnhancedHyperLogLog**: A strictly dense format similar to Facebook's Presto P4HYPERLOGLOG type, where "P4" refers to the 4-bit precision per register.
 This format is slightly less memory-efficient but offers better compatibility with other HyperLogLog implementations.
+It also includes a streaming martingale estimator that can provide up to 1.56x better accuracy for the same memory usage.

 The internal architecture follows a modular approach: